Objective clustering protocol for single-molecule data: A lifetime vs. intensity study: Conclusions

 \section{Conclusions}

 While highly sensitive, SMS is prone to significant noise, which can easily introduce fitting errors, bias in the parameter estimates, and artificially inflated variability.
 This reduces the ability to identify true subpopulations, leading to higher uncertainty and weaker correlations.
-It is, therefore, crucial to perform careful and reliable noise reduction to preserve meaningful structure while minimizing the spurious effects of noise, without introducing new biases.
+It is, therefore, crucial to perform careful and reliable noise reduction to preserve meaningful structure while minimizing the spurious effects of noise, without introducing new biases. {Due to the specific structure of SMS data, our GMM and IC-based clustering protocol performs significantly better than K-means and DPGMM (a recommendable Bayesian method) in objectively identifying the statistically most likely number of clusters in noisy SMS datasets.
+We have benchmarked our protocol across a range of simulated and experimental datasets to validate its performance under diverse conditions.}